 - Tea-colored urine and light-colored stools

-To diagnose gallstones, doctors use your medical history, a physical exam, and imaging, and lab tests.
-Once it’s established you’ve experienced symptoms of a gallbladder attack, you are very likely to have another painful episode in the future — so your doctor may suggest that you have surgery to remove your gallbladder.
+To diagnose gallstones, doctors use your medical history, a physical exam, and imaging and lab tests.
+Once it’s established you’ve experienced symptoms of a gallbladder attack, you are very likely to have another painful episode in the future.
+Your doctor may suggest that you have surgery to remove your gallbladder.

-Almost all surgeries to removed gallbladders are now laparoscopic cholecystectomies.
-The operation is performed through a laparoscope, a small thin tube placed into the abdomen through a tiny cut below the navel.
+Almost all surgeries to remove gallbladders are now laparoscopic cholecystectomies.
+The operation is performed through a laparoscope, a small thin tube placed into your abdomen through a tiny cut below your navel.
 The surgery is often performed on an outpatient basis.

-Several bile-containing prescription medications can be tried, too.
-These drugs work best to break up small gallstones, but they aren’t effective for everyone — and it can take months or years to break up all the stones.
+You could try several bile-containing prescription medications.
+The drugs can break up small gallstones, but they aren’t effective for everyone, and it can take months or years to break up all of the stones.